rohityo/kamla-bhasin/README.md

 ## How to use Knex Migrations?

 The initial schema created while developing Chanakya is not created as a Knex migration but stored in a SQL file in `sqlScripts/initialSchema.sql`.
-When you are installing Chanakya for the first time you need to first import this schema into the MySQL DB.
+When you are installing Chanakya for the first time you need to first import this schema into the POTGTRESQL DB.

 After importing the schema you can run the migrations using `npm run knex migrate:latest`.